Nanshe: Water, fish and birds

 Nanshe was associated with water.
 Wolfgang Heimpel argues she was believed to reside in the open sea, and points out individual texts allude to her playing with the waves and sea foam, or being born on the waterfront.
 However, the term ab, "sea", was also used to refer to marshlands in Sumerian and Nanshe has been described as the goddess of this biome.
 She was associated with the animals inhabiting it, namely fish and birds.
 The text Nanshe and the Birds calls her "the one who loves fish and fowl".
 These two groups of animals were commonly associated with each other in Sumerian literary texts.
-The inscription on one of the Gudea cylinders states that Nanshe's emblem was an u_{5}-ku, agreed to be a type of bird, though there is no single agreed upon translation, and proposals include "white swan", "sacred seagull", "holy goose" and "pure cormorant".
+In the literary composition inscribed on the Gudea cylinders Nanshe's emblem is an u_{5}-ku, agreed to be a type of bird, though there is no single agreed upon translation; proposals include "white swan", "sacred seagull", "holy goose" and "pure cormorant".
 In the past it was sometimes assumed this term referred to a part of a ship, perhaps prow or cabin, but this view is no longer accepted today.
 Various works of art depicting Nanshe in the company of birds presumed to be geese or swans are known.
 It is also possible images of a goddess sitting on a large bird known from seals from Lagash (and in one case Ur) can be identified as representations of her.
 In at least one text, a fish appears to be referred to as an emblem of Nanshe as well.
-In two hymns, she appears in company of various fish, presumed to be marine or anadromous: the "scepter fish," which she holds like the object it was named after; the "sandal fish;" the "fire fish," which provides light for her in the depths; the bellowing "bull fish;" and the "swallow fish."
+In two hymns, she appears in company of various fish, presumed to be marine or anadromous: the "scepter fish", which she holds like the object it was named after; the "sandal fish"; the "fire fish". which provides light for her in the depths; the bellowing "bull fish"; and the "swallow fish".
 However, Bendt Alster noted there is no agreement among researchers if all of these names referred to real animals.
 The myth Enki and the World Order states that she was responsible for providing Enlil with fish as well.

 Dream interpretation

 Nanshe was also associated with dream interpretation, prophecies and divination.
-Gudea referred to her as the "dream interpreter of the gods."
+Gudea referred to her as the "dream interpreter of the gods".
 Niek Veldhuis argues that this role might be only valid for Nanshe understood as the divine mother of the kings of Lagash, as she does not appear as a dream interpreter in other contexts, and female relatives of the protagonist were often responsible for it in Mesopotamian literary works, as attested in the Epic of Gilgamesh, where Ninsun interprets the dreams of her son, or in narratives focused on Dumuzi, where it is the task of his sister Geshtinanna.
 Gebhard J. Selz presumes that Nanshe's attested association with wisdom also pertains to divinatory arts.
 It has also been pointed out that the fact that geese were associated with both wisdom and premonition might have influenced her presumed connection to them.